shidhincr/blog-drafts/drafts/welcome-es6-javascript-is-not-fany-anymore.md

 **Destructuring**

-One of the hardest thing in ES5 is destructuring.
 Destructing is the process of assigning the property values of an object to local variable.
-For example, in ES5, we do like this:
+For example, in JavaScript, we do like this:

 ```javascript
 	var myGlobalConfig = {